Tap the text to show or hide reading controls.

 — Trudge.
 Trudge.

-The blue spirit-fire burning behind his eyes pinpointed the soul lodged in the tree with perfect accuracy.
+Yujin made his way across the desolate Orc colony and stopped before an old tree, only a few leaves still clinging to its branches.
+The blue spirit-fire burning behind his eyes fixed on the soul lodged in the tree with perfect precision.

 Just as I remembered.